arundhati-bala/partition-map/README.md

-# Gender, Migration and Literature
+# Gender, Migration, and Literature
-## A prototype by Arundhati, Avani, Ayush and Mahek.